sdcondon/FlUnit/docs/extended-usage-guidance.md

 ### Pre-Requisite Builder Re-Use

 Re-use of the builders that are returned at each step of building up the pre-requisites of a test is one way to achieve succinct and readable test code re-use.
-A simple example follows - which doesn't actually re-use a builder instance, but would work just as well if it did).
+A simple example follows - which doesn't actually re-use a builder instance, but would work just as well if it did.

-Note that once you start specifying assertions, the builder is mutable (each "And" modifies the existing builder..), so can't re-use (the getter approach below would work though).
+Note that once you start specifying assertions, the builders are mutable (each "And" modifies the existing builder..), so can't be re-used (the getter approach below would work though).
 Might revisit this decision at some point.
-Not sure why people would want to re-use a builder once the "When" clause has been specified - but there is something to be said for consistent behaviour..
+Not sure why people would want to re-use a builder once the "When" clause has been specified, but there is something to be said for consistent behaviour..

 ```
 public static class MyTests